m-wiesner/nnet_pytorch/README.md

   alignment for the numerator lattice.
 This speeds up the gradient computation in LFMMI since we only have to do forward-backward on the denominator lattice.

+  For the numerator lattice we recently added support for some notion of alternative alignments of the target sequence.
+Instead of creating the full numerator lattice, we simply smooth gradients of the the 1-best alignment using a kernel [0.1, 0.8, 0.1] to the surrounding time indicies.
+This is effectively the same gradient you would get from using a lattice where alternative alignments other than the 1-best are used in the numerator graph.
+  This feature is not yet well tested, but does not seem to impact performance much on the librispeech train-clean 100h task.

 2. **Pytorch native optimizers (Adam) instead of Natural Gradient**:
   All provided examples use pytorch-native optimizers.
 We generally train with 1/3-1/2 of the training train used for warmup steps, and then decay the